russellhaering/linear-mcp-go/README.md

 - `body` (required): Reply text in markdown format
 - `createAsUser`: Optional custom username to show for the reply

 **Why use this tool?** When you have a comment URL or ID and want to reply, this tool is simpler than `linear_add_comment` because you don't need to specify the issue separately.
+The tool automatically looks up the issue from the comment.

+### linear_get_issue_comments

+Retrieves comments for a Linear issue with support for pagination and thread navigation.

+**Parameters:**
+- `issue` (required): ID or identifier (e.g., 'TEAM-123') of the issue to retrieve comments for
+- `thread`: Optional UUID of a parent comment to retrieve its replies.
+If not provided, returns top-level comments
+- `limit`: Maximum number of comments to return (default: 10)
+- `after`: Cursor for pagination, to get comments after this point

+**Use Cases:**
+- View all comments on an issue
+- Navigate comment threads by passing a comment UUID in the `thread` parameter
+- Get comment UUIDs for replying (though with URL support in `linear_add_comment`, this is less necessary)

+### linear_update_issue_comment

+Updates an existing comment on a Linear issue.

+**Parameters:**
+- `comment` (required): Comment identifier to update.
+Accepts: full Linear comment URL, UUID, shorthand (comment-abc123), or hash (abc123)
+- `body` (required): New comment text in markdown format

+**URL Support:** Like other comment tools, this accepts full Linear comment URLs and automatically resolves them to UUIDs.

 ### linear_get_teams